 - Acrophile – one who loves mountains and wants to stay in the mountains.

 - Aquaphile – one who loves water and is drawn to oceans, lakes, rivers or waterfalls.

 Many options for eloping in the PNW

 The Pacific Northwest is my home, and one of the best places to elope in nature!
 Really, the PNW has it all.
 Looking for mountains?
 Mt.
 Rainier, Olympic National Park, Mt.
-Hood or the North Cascades are some of your peakbagging elopement options.
+Hood, Mount Baker or the North Cascades are some of your peakbagging elopement options.
 Looking for a desert but don’t want the heat?
 Let’s go to Oregon and you’ll see the immense beauty of the Alvord Desert or Smith Rock rivals even southern California.
 Does the ocean call to you?
 Long Beach or Cannon Beach are sandy strips of beauty along the coast, or Ruby Beach and Kalaloch are rocky beaches ideal for saying “I do.”
 Alpine lakes in the Cascades or the Olympics will satisfy even the most experienced mountaineer familiar with Colorado’s beauty (I lived there for 20 years and still choose the PNW).
 Or choose from more waterfalls than I can count, some easily accessible in the Columbia River Gorge or wildly secluded in the Gifford Pinchot forest.